← All docs

 Use the cheapest country-specific rail available:

 For countries where only card processors (Stripe, Razorpay) are available, use them.
-On a small purchase, 2% is a few rupees — not ideal, but not the 15-30% that existing platforms take.

-Large Transactions (Investment Contracts, Business Funding)
+Large Transactions (Contracts, Business Funding)

 Direct bank transfer between parties.
 Zero processing fee.